Companies and public sector entities that are not research organisations can apply.

 The objective is to promote greater commercial utilisation of R&D results from publicly-funded research in Norway.
 Commercialisation Projects are to clarify uncertainties related to the commercial utilisation of high-potential research results by answering questions that will prevent the project from moving forward in the commercialisation process if they remain unanswered

-The purpose of a Qualification Project is to undertake initial investigations into the commercial potential of research results.
+The purpose of a qualification project is to carry out initial investigations into the commercial potential of research results.
+Approved research organisations, Technology Transfer Offices (TTOs) and start-up companies originating in an approved research organisation, may apply.

 Approved Norwegian research organisations, companies, public sector entities, non-governmental organisations and groups of such entities can apply.